 Ok, you know how much liner you will need, it’s time to order your materials.
 If you do this now before you break ground, there is a good chance everything will show up right when you are ready for it.
 You can purchase precut liner in various sizes, just don’t forget to order the geotextile underlayment to go with it.
 This helps protect the liner from shifting rocks and roots underneath the liner once it is in place.

-We have put together some pondless waterfall kits for your convenience in our pond shop to help with ease of ordering.
-If you want to purchase items one at a time that’s fine too.
-Here is a list of what you will need for a typical installation
+You can purchase these items one at a time, that’s fine too.
+Here is a list of what you will need for a typical installation:

 Typical Parts List

 - Pondless Waterfall Vault